Oleg Antonov (aircraft designer): Early engineering career

 At the age of 17, Antonov founded the "Amateur Aviation Club" and later joined the "Organization of Friends of the Air Force".
 Later he designed the OKA-1 "Pigeon", a glider that was entered in a competition in Moscow where he won the first prize, a flight on a Junkers 12 aircraft.

 In 1930, Antonov graduated from the Kalinin Polytechnical Institute in Leningrad.
 He continued to design gliders and in 1931 Antonov became the chief designer at the Moscow Glider Factory.
 During the next eight years, he designed 30 different gliders including the Standard-1, Standard-2, OKA-6 and the large "City of Lenin" glider.
 Due to a requirement that all pilots in the Soviet Union had to begin their flight training in gliders, Antonov was able to produce up to 8,000 gliders per year.

 In 1938, after an incident when an instructor defected to the West using a glider, the Soviet government reversed its decision regarding glider training, banned the sport of gliding and shut down the Moscow Glider Factory.

 Professional designer career and World War II

+Following the closure of the glider factory in 1938, he unsuccessfully applied to enter Zhukovsky Air Academy the same year.
+He then in 1940 joined Yakovlev's Sportsplane Factory and there, after receiving two aircraft from Germany in June 1940, he was assigned to prepare the German Fi 156 Storch for production in Kaunas.
+He was also tasked with designing an ambulance version of the aircraft.

-Following the closure of the glider factory, Antonov was appointed chief designer for the Yakovlev Design Bureau.
+Antonov was appointed chief designer for the Yakovlev Design Bureau.
 In 1940 a new aircraft design bureau under his own management was established in Leningrad.
+The German invasion resulted in the closure of the plant and he was reassigned to work on the A-7 glider.
+The factory was later reorganised to produce A-7s.

-During World War II, Antonov designed the A-7 military glider used for airbridge supply of the Soviet partisans behind the front lines, and the KT "Kryl'ja Tanka" ("Tank Wings") biplane glider that was designed to airlift tanks.
-In 1943, Antonov returned to Yakovlev’s design bureau to fill a vacancy as Yakovlev’s deputy.
+During World War II, the A-7 was used for airbridge supply of the Soviet partisans behind the front lines.
+Antonov also worked on the Antonov A-40 biplane glider that was designed to airlift tanks, but this project proved unsuccessful.
+In total during the war around 450 A-7s were produced.
+In 1943, Antonov returned to the Yakovlev design bureau to fill a vacancy as Yakovlev's first deputy designer.
+He was put in charge of Yak-3 and also of production at Novosibirsk.
 Much of his time and energy was devoted to the improvement of the Yak series, one of the most mass-produced fighter aircraft types of World War II.